SlantDesign/FlowTemplates/README.md

 # FlowTemplates
-This repository contains the collection of Flood Templates which are shipped with the app Flow.
+This repository contains the collection of Flood Templates which are developped and maintained by the Flow Team.